 Curiosity, not judgment

-Ask a question before you jump in with a conclusion.
+Ask a question before you offer a solution or jump to a conclusion.

 If you’re concerned about your person, it’s OK to say, “You’ve mentioned several times that you’re not sleeping and that is a concern for me.
 Can we talk about that?
 Would you like to talk about or hear about what’s helped me in the past when I haven’t been able to sleep?
 Would that be helpful?”
 Right?